 4. We need to import the task again to rename it.
 On the right panel, select the “Import task” option.

 5. Browse to the previous location, select the exported task and click on the “Open” button.

-6. While importing you can rename the task.
+6. While importing, you can rename the task.
 Enter the new task name in the “Name” field, enter a proper description in the “Description” field and click on the “Ok” button.

 8. Don’t forget to delete the duplicate task with the old name.
 To delete the task, right-click on it and select “Delete.”
-If you want to be careful, disable the task by selecting the “Disable” option.
+If you want to be careful, disable the task by choosing the “Disable” option.
 Once you are sure the imported or renamed scheduled task is working as it should, you can delete the old disabled scheduled task.